genomicsclass/leanpub/manuscript/eda_with_pca.md

 ![First two PCs for gene expression data with color representing processing year.](images/R/eda_with_pca-tmp-mds_plot2-1.png)

 We see that year is also very correlated with the first PC.
 So which variable is driving this?
 Given the high level of confounding, it is not easy to parse out.
-Nonetheless, in the assessment questions and below we provide some further exploratory approaches.
+Nonetheless, in the assessment questions and below, we provide some further exploratory approaches.

 #### Boxplot of PCs